google/WebFundamentals/src/content/en/showcase/2016/service-worker-perf.md

 1. It's not entirely fair to compare the performance of our service worker cache implementation to the performance of our site with HTTP cache alone.
 Because we were optimizing IOWA for service worker, we didn't spend much time optimizing for HTTP cache.
 If we had, the results probably would have been different.
 To learn more about optimizing your site for HTTP cache, read [Optimizing Content Efficiently](/web/fundamentals/performance/optimizing-content-efficiency/http-caching).
 2. Depending on how your site loads its styles and content, it's possible that the browser is able to paint prior to content or styles being available.
 In such cases, `firstpaint` may correspond to a blank white screen.
 If you use `firstpaint`, it's important to ensure it corresponds to a meaningful point in the loading of your site's resources.
 3. Technically we could send a [timing](/analytics/devguides/collection/analyticsjs/user-timings) hit (which are non-interaction by default) to capture this information instead of an event.
 In fact, timing hits were added to Google Analytics specifically to track load metrics like this; however, timing hits get [heavily sampled](/analytics/devguides/collection/analyticsjs/user-timings#sampling_considerations) at processing time, and their values cannot be used in [segments](https://support.google.com/analytics/answer/3123951).
 Given these current limitations, non-interaction events remain better suited.
 4. To better understand what scope to give a custom dimension in Google Analytics refer to the [Custom Dimension](https://support.google.com/analytics/answer/2709828) section of the Analytics help center.
-It's also important to understand the Google Analytics data model, which consists of Users, Sessions, and Interactions (hits).
+It's also important to understand the Google Analytics data model, which consists of users, sessions, and interactions (hits).
 To learn more, watch the [Analytics Academy lesson on the Google Analytics Data Model](https://analyticsacademy.withgoogle.com/course/2/unit/1/lesson/3).
 5. This does not account for resources lazily loaded after the load event.